ftorrenti/ftorrenti.github.io/aboutme.md

 <h2>Career summary:</h2>

 I graduated in Physics at the U. of Valencia (2008 – 2012), spending one year at Imperial College London with an Erasmus grant
-(2011-2012).
-I was awarded a National End-of-Degree Award by the Ministry of Education (2nd prize).
+(2011 - 2012).
 Later, I enrolled in the MSc in Advanced Physics at the U. Valencia (2012 – 2013).
 I carried out my PhD studies at the Institute of Theoretical Physics UAM/CSIC with support from a Severo Ochoa PhD fellowship (02/2014 – 09/18).
-My PhD thesis “Aspects of preheating and Higgs cosmology” was supervised by Juan Garcia-Bellido and Daniel G. Figueroa.
 During my PhD I did several long-term visits to other research institutions, funded by the short stays program of the Spanish government:
 CERN (04/15 – 08/15), Imperial College London (04/16 – 07/16), and EPFL Lausanne (09/17 – 12/17).